liyao001/BioQueueDoc/source/cluster.rst

   :return: int, job status

 If the job has completed, the function should return 0.
 If the job is running, it should return 1.
-If the job is queuing is queuing, it should return 2.
-If an error occured during the execution of a job, it should return a negative number.
+If the job is queuing, it should return 2.
+If an error occurs during the execution of a job, it should return a negative number.

 cancel_job
 ^^^^^^^^^^